sylviamutunga/VAW_Climate_Kenya/README.md

 # The analysis explores:

-Distribution of acute food insecurity (IPC Phase 3+)
+Distribution of acute food insecurity (IPC Phase 3+).

-Association between food insecurity and physical violence
+Association between food insecurity and physical violence.

-Differences in violence prevalence between ASAL and non-ASAL counties
+Differences in violence prevalence between ASAL and non-ASAL counties.

-Whether IPC Phase 3+ should be treated as a continuous or categorical variable
+Whether IPC Phase 3+ should be treated as a continuous or categorical variable.

-This project aims to contribute to understanding how structural vulnerability may intersect with gender-based violence outcomes.

-The project demonstrates the application of Python for data cleaning, exploratory analysis, visualization, and basic statistical interpretation in a humanitarian and public health context.
+This project aims to contribute to understanding how structural vulnerability may intersect with gender-based violence outcomes.It also demonstrates the application of Python for data cleaning, exploratory analysis, visualization, and basic statistical interpretation in a humanitarian and public health context.

 # Research Questions

 How does IPC Phase 3+ prevalence vary across ASAL counties?

 Is there an association between food insecurity and physical violence?

 Do ASAL counties experience higher levels of violence compared to non-ASAL counties?

 Should IPC Phase 3+ be modeled as a continuous indicator?

 How does recent physical violence against women vary by drought severity?

 # Data Sources